EliaTarasoff/super-tabletop-rpg/species/beetle.md

 cannot, such as wood, stone, feces or bone.
 Don't waste a thing!
 (Normal food is free, but tough stuff expends this ability.)
 Slots: [ ]-[ ]-[ ]

+### Fire and Shrapnel
+_(The Bomb)_
+Your innards consume themselves in a runaway thermal reaction - you explode in a blaze of fire and shrapnel, in a short radius.